chainguard-dev/apko/README.md

     # docker load < output.tar

+You can also publish an image using the `apko publish` command:

+    # apko publish config.yaml foo.dev/bar/baz:latest

 You need root, or at least fakeroot + fakechroot to build images with apko, due to apk-tools' use of chroot(2).